Circle of Confusion From The Depth Buffer

 To get the CoC for a pixel, you’d typically write a pixel shader that samples the depth buffer and plugs that value into the lens equation.
 But the depth buffer usually stores post-projective depth using a reciprocal mapping, so you must convert that to linear depth in world-space units before using it in the lens equation.
 This conversion involves a reciprocal, and the lens equation involves another reciprocal.
 It turns out that you can put the two equations together and the reciprocals cancel out!
 The CoC is therefore just a linear scale and bias of the depth buffer value.

 First, let me review converting the depth buffer value to linear depth.
-Let $n$ and $f$ be the
+Let and be the

 world-space depths of the near and far frustum planes.
 Consulting a standard projection-matrix